+At this time, it is unknown for how long antibodies persist following infection and if the presence of antibodies confers protective immunity.
+Individuals may have detectable virus present for several weeks following seroconversion.
 Negative results do not preclude acute SARS-CoV-2 infection.
 If acute infection is suspected, molecular testing for SARS-CoV-2 is necessary.
 The tests should not be used to diagnose acute SARS-CoV-2 infection.
-False positive results for the test may occur due to cross-reactivity from pre-existing antibodies or other possible causes.
+False-positive results for the test may occur due to cross-reactivity from pre-existing antibodies or other possible causes.

 The sensitivity of the IgM test early after infection is unknown.
-Due to the risk of false positive results, confirmation of positive results should be considered using a second, different IgM assay or an IgG assay.
-Samples should only be tested for IgM from individuals with 15 days to 30 days post symptom onset.
-SARS-CoV-2 antibody negative samples collected 15 days or more post symptom onset should be reflexed to a test that detects and reports SARS-CoV-2 IgG.
+Due to the risk of false-positive results, confirmation of positive results should be considered using a second, different IgM assay or an IgG assay.
+Samples should only be tested for IgM from individuals with 15 days to 30 days post-symptom onset.
+SARS-CoV-2 antibody negative samples collected 15 days or more post-symptom onset should be reflexed to a test that detects and reports SARS-CoV-2 IgG.

 - The antibody tests have not been FDA cleared or approved

 - The antibody tests have been authorized by FDA under an Emergency Use Authorization (EUA) for use by authorized laboratories

 - The antibody tests have been authorized only for detecting antibodies against SARS-CoV-2, not for any other viruses or pathogens